Homemade raw cat food recipe FAQ

 I prefer to use whole food sources of nutrients in my recipes.
 After all, isn’t that the reason we’re ditching processed food for homemade?

-Please check if supplements are available to you (including shipping costs) before purchasing my recipes.
+Please check if superfoods and supplements are available to you (including shipping costs) before purchasing my recipes.

 You can make your own eggshell powder or buy it online.